cloudspannerecosystem/machmeter/README.md

 ##### Instances setup

-Instances setup involve executing the __setup__ command of machmeter with spanner instaces config, GKE cluster config and path to Schema file containing SQL command describing the database structure.
+Instances setup involve executing the __setup__ command of machmeter with spanner instances config, GKE cluster config and path to Schema file containing SQL command describing the database structure.
-One important thing to remember is that the spanner config will need to remain same in all these steps.
+One important thing to remember is that the spanner config will need to remain the same in all these steps.

 ###### Execution Command